 Incidence of measles is highly variable depending on the vaccination rate in the population.

 Measles is highly transmissible, developing in > 90% of susceptible contacts.

-Measles causes about 110,000 deaths annually, primarily in children in the developing world; pneumonia is a common cause, whereas encephalitis is less common.
+Measles causes about 100,000 to 200,000 deaths annually, primarily in children in medically underserved areas; pneumonia is a common cause, whereas encephalitis is less common.

 Treatment is mainly supportive, but children should also receive vitamin A supplementation.

 Universal childhood vaccination is imperative unless contraindicated (eg, by active cancer, use of immunosuppressants, or HIV infection with severe immunosuppression).